Pre-Pharmacy

 Note: Specific course numbers can be found on the Ohio State College of Pharmacy website.

-- Letters of Recommendation: Three letters are required, preferably from individuals familiar with the applicant's academic and professional capabilities.
+- Letters of Recommendation: three letters are required.
+Recommenders must be familiar with the applicant’s professional and academic capabilities.

-- Personal Statement: An essay detailing the applicant's interest in pharmacy and career aspirations.
+- Personal Statement: an essay detailing applicant’s interest in pharmacy and career aspirations.

-Applications are submitted through the Pharmacy College Application Service (PharmCAS).
-The application cycle typically opens in mid-July, with priority deadlines in November and final deadlines in early March.
-It is recommended to apply as early as possible to maximize consideration.
+Prospective students may submit applications through the Pharmacy College Application Service (PharmCAS) starting in mid-July.
+Priority deadlines are set in November and final deadlines in early March.
+Apply as soon as possible to maximize consideration.

 Combined BSPS and PharmD Degree Program

 The College of Pharmacy offers a combined Bachelor of Science in Pharmaceutical Sciences (BSPS) and PharmD degree program.
-This pathway allows students to complete both degrees in a streamlined manner, typically over seven years.
+This allows students to complete both degrees in around seven years.
 Students in this program complete the BSPS curriculum and then transition into the PharmD program.
 Upon successful completion of the first year of the PharmD program, students are awarded their BSPS degree.
 This combined program is designed for students committed to pursuing a PharmD from Ohio State.

 International applicants